aaalexandriaaa/advent-of-code/README.md

 2020 Advent of Code Challenge Repo
 --
 https://adventofcode.com/2020

-Plan:
+--
-Checkout in a branch for each challenge & then merge with main.
+You can find each day in its titular branch above.